Dodgers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Dodgers a 64.9% chance to win.
+- The implied moneyline probablility for this matchup gives the Dodgers a 62.3% chance to win.

-- Los Angeles has played in 150 games with over/under set, and have combined with opponents to go over the total 86 times (86-55-9).
+- Los Angeles has had an over/under set by bookmakers 151 times, and have combined with opponents to go over the total in 86 of those games (86-55-10).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!